danielmkraus/application-insights-spring-boot-tracker/README.md

 that will be excluded in the bean interceptor.
 If no value is specified, no exclusion will be applied.
 No value specified by default

-#### spring.application-insights.tracker.global-interceptor-enabled

-Manages the activation of the global tracker for Spring bean calls in Application Insights.
-When this configuration is disabled, only Spring beans annotated with `@annotation.io.github.danielmkraus.applicationinsights.ApplicationInsightsTracking`
-will be tracked in Azure Application Insights.
-This configuration proves beneficial in cases where third-party libraries lack support for AOP interceptor, such as Spring beans without public constructors.
-This feature is enabled by default.

 ### Examples

 #### yml file